mats-granath/toric-RL-decoder/docs/RL.md

   Loads a already trained network from a given path defined in a string, PATH

 ## experience_replay
+  Performs the experience replay part of deep Q-learning.

 ## train
   A function used for training of the policy network. notable parameters:
-    training_steps: number of training iterations the algorithm takes
+    training_steps: number of training iterations the algorithm uses.
-    target_update: the frequency the target network is updated
+    target_update: the frequency the target network is updated.
-    minimum_nbr_of_qubit_errors: The minimum number of qubits error on random syndromes generated.
+    minimum_nbr_of_qubit_errors: the minimum number of qubits error on random syndromes generated.
+    optimizer: string describint which optimizer should be used, e.g. 'Adam' or 'RMSprop'.

 ## prediction
   Function used for evaluating the training of the network, the algorithm is tested on randomly generated syndromes.